 Alvarez a summer-winter medalist, US reaches baseball final

-At the final out, a line drive caught by reliever Anthony Carter, Alvarez raised his right arm in triumph, then raised both arms and hugged shortstop Nick Allen.
+At the final out, a line drive caught by Carter, Alvarez raised his right arm in triumph, then raised both arms and hugged shortstop Nick Allen.

-A 31-year-old infielder with the Miami Marlins’ Triple-A Jacksonville Jumbo Shrimp, Alvarez and his team came up 0.271 seconds short of the Russians in the 5,000-meter relay in 2014.
-He’s hoping this time to finish the job against another host nation.
+“It’s so cool to be around him and kind of learn from him how to interract with other countries,” Westbrook said.

 Ryder Ryan (1-0), a 26-year-old right-hander at Texas’ Triple-A Round Rock, pitched 1 2/3 hitless innings for the Americans’ second win over South Korea following a 4-2 victory in the first round.